 List of 20 Games like Until Dawn

-Here is the list of Games similar to the Until Dawn.
+Here is the list of Games similar to Until Dawn.
 You can easily get to know about the games in the list which are similar to Until Dawn along with a short description.

 As with other Perceptio games, it features eight protagonists and changes perspective throughout the game.
 The game is largely character-driven, with choices having dire consequences.
 Characters die at any moment, putting the player in constant danger.